 Aiming for different protein levels and their functional properties (e.g. (in)soluble protein, etc.) will different commercially available processes be taken into consideration and applied.

 Figure 1.
 The figure below, why Vestkorn process can be declared as 100% natural.
-Difference in preparing concentrates and isolates
+Difference between Vestkorn process and wet processing.

 The major driven factor is an end-application followed by production costs and functional properties that certain actor on the market wants to achieve.
 For instance, the same type of product (e.g. protein isolate) can be achieved by starting with different raw materials (e.g. using the de-hulled material or any of the dry fractions (mainly protein).